Improving Clinician Performance in Classification of EEG Patterns on the Ictal-Interictal-Injury Continuum using Interpretable Machine Learning: Statistical Significance and Uncertainty Calculations

 \subsection{Uncertainty Calculation for AUPRC and AUROC using bootstrapping}

-We take $N=1000$ bootstrap samples of size $|D^t|$ with replacement from the test set, where $|D^t|$ is the size of the test set.
+We take $N=1000$ bootstrap samples of size $|D^t|$ samples with replacement from the test set, where $|D^t|$ is the size of the test set.
 We calculate the AUPRC and AUROC for each bootstrap sample, presenting the median AUPRC or AUROC in Table \ref{tab:aucs}.
-The 95\% CI is calculated by $\mu \pm (1.96)\frac{\sigma}{\sqrt{N}}$, where $\mu$ is the mean AUPRC or AUROC of the 1000 bootstrap samples, $\sigma$ is the standard deviation of the AUPRCs or AUROCs of the 1000 bootstrap samples, and $N$ is equal to the number of bootstrap samples.
-(Note that one bootstrap sample is made up of $|D^t|$ EEG samples.) \FloatBarrier
+The 95\% CI is calculated by taking metrics of the 2.5 percentile and 97.5 percentile of the bootstrap samples. \FloatBarrier